kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 monitors a SyncerConfig object in the mailbox workspace to know what to downsync and upsync.

-For those familiar with kcp's TMC syncer, note that the edge syncer differs in the following ways.
+For those familiar with the TMC syncer, note that the edge syncer differs in the following ways.

 - Create self-sufficient edge clusters.